Penn Yan School District eliminates three non-teaching posts; will share services with Marcus Whitman and Dundee School Districts

 Hamilton said these changes are specific recommendations from the shared services study that was commissioned in 2011 by Penn Yan's Interim Superintendent Tom Cox.
 Hamilton outlined the recommendations from the shared services study in a report prepared for the board of education.

 The Penn Yan and Dundee Central School Districts will continue sharing the Director of Food Services that has been successful since earlier this year.

 Dundee Central School Superintendent Kathy Ring issued a similar report at the Dec.
 13 Dundee School Board meeting.
 Her report said, "This arrangement is providing increased services at a lower cost and was a specific recommendation from the (shared services study) report."

-Page 2 of 2 - Other areas addressed in the reports include:
+Other areas addressed in the reports include:

 • REGIONAL SPECIAL EDUCATION PROGRAMS: Both Hamilton and Ring say the three districts have begun "substantive talks" to create programs here in Yates County to replace outside placements.
 The reports state: "One current program located in Penn Yan may have students from all three districts as early as February 2013, with two other programs under study for implementation in the fall of 2013.
 These shared special education programs allow students to attend classes a short bus ride from their homes rather than the hour or more many now travel and at a lower cost to the districts.

 • OTHER NEW MANDATES: The Dundee and Penn Yan Districts are investigating ways to share administrative expertise on an as-needed basis to address new mandates in Special Education, Counseling, Bullying Prevention, Professional Development and Student Data Analysis.